-IMAGING: Get the right scan to rule out aortic dissection.
-Only three types of imaging studies can identify aortic aneurysms and dissections: CT, MRI and transesophageal echocardiogram.
+Imaging: Get the right scan to rule out aortic dissection.
+Only three types of imaging studies can identify aortic aneurysms and dissections: CT, MRI, and transesophageal echocardiogram (TEE).
 A chest X-ray or EKG cannot rule out aortic dissection.

-RISK FACTOR: A personal or family history of thoracic disease puts you at risk.
+Risk Factor: A personal or family history of thoracic aortic disease puts you at risk.
 If you or a family member is living with an aneurysm or if you have a family member who has had an aortic dissection, you are at an increased risk for thoracic aortic dissection.
-You and your other family members should be evaluated to determine if a predisposition for aortic aneurysm and dissection is running in the family.
+You and your other family members should be evaluated to determine if a predisposition for aortic aneurysm and dissection runs in the family.